MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site-plan.md

 - SPO160
 - MET150
 - BSA160
-description: "Learn how to plan and create the top landing page for your organization, and then set it as your home site."
+description: "Learn how to plan and create the top landing page for your organization."
 ---

 # Plan, build, and maintain a home site for your organization